 Orkney Archaeology Society has capacity to provide small grants for archaeological research projects.
 The amount available for grants each year is variable so we assess each application as it comes in.
-We do not have deadline dates – grant applications can be submitted at any time – and applications will be assessed as quickly as possible.

 Projects suitable for funding must be essentially research-led and focussed on Orkney.
 The sorts of project involved could for example include field survey; building recording; excavation; post-excavation; specialist archaeological services (e.g. dating, finds analysis); museum/archive-based research.